isomerpages/moe-cantonmentpri/_our-curriculum/Mother Tongue.md

 ![](/images/chinese.jpg)

 <u><strong> MTL Fortnight and Cultural Camp </strong></u><br>
 MTL fortnight and Cultural Camp aims to provide an authentic learning opportunity for students to understand and appreciate Mother Tongue culture, to heighten the use of mother tongue languages beyond the classrooms and to develop our students’ interest in the learning of the language.
 Fortnightly activities are conducted collaboratively amongst the CL, ML and TL departments.
-Students are given the exposure to Chinese, Malay and Indian culture.
+Students are given the exposure to cultures of the various ethnic groups.

 <img src="/images/fortnight.jpg"
      style="width:50%">